Medical Records Retention Guide (Updated for 2025)

 Wisconsin WIS.
 ADMIN.
 CODE DHS Med 21.03 5 years from the date of the last entry in the record.
 5 years.

 Important: The information contained within this page is provided as a reference with the understanding that this page and all authors of content, are not rendering legal information or advice.
-The information provided about state medical record retention laws is accurate to the date of publication and subject to change frequently.
-For more information on any law, consult your states official website.
+The information provided about state medical record retention laws is accurate to the date of the most recent update, and are subject to change at any time.
+For more information on any specific law, please consult your state’s official website.

 Best Practices for Medical Records Retention